| Learning Forum A Personal Guide for Parents

 and texture (i.e. harmonic, arpeggio) |

-Sense of Music |
+| Sense of Music | Solid intuitive understanding

-of music |
+of music | Music Theory: | |